 Yes.
 Once grades have been processed at the end of the semester, they are viewable in DegreeWorks.
 Courses that you are currently enrolled in and courses that you have prescheduled are shown as IP.
 Any transfer courses you have will also be shown in the appropriate block with a grade of (T).

 The information in DegreeWorks is refreshed each night.
 Any changes made today (e.g., grade changes or classes added/dropped) will be seen in DegreeWorks tomorrow.
-If you are working with an advisor, the advisor can refresh your information so that it is current.
+If you are working with a Student Support Advisor, the advisor can refresh your information so that it is current.

 Yes.
-Only you, your Academic Advisor and authorized staff are able to access your academic information in DegreeWorks.
+Only you, your Student Support Advisor and authorized staff are able to access your academic information in DegreeWorks.

 If a course has a prerequisite you will see an asterisk (*) next to the course number.
 To see what the prerequisite is for the course, click on it and a course description including the prerequisite will appear in a pop-up box.